dans-art/add-customer-for-woocommerce/readme.txt

  - You can use the new hook "wac_deactivate_user_emails" for that.
 It has two parameters: $is_deactivated and $user_id.
 You can use this filter and return "true" for the users you like to suppress the messages.

 == Changelog ==

+= [1.9.6] 2026-05-20 =
+* Added: Creator name and timestamp shown on the edit user screen for plugin-created customers
+* Tested up to 7.0

 = [1.9.5] 2025-02-02 =
 * Fixed: Failed to save customers with very long names